libratbag/ratbag-emu/README.md

 # ratbag-emu

-Mouse emulation stack.
+HID emulation stack.
 Used as a test suite for libratbag.

 ### Architecture